Bardia National Park

-Watered by the Babai River, its combination of magnificent sal forests and extensive grasslands makes an ideal habitat for a variety of fauna around 53 species of mammals and over 400 birds.
+Watered by the Babai River, its combination of magnificent sal forests and extensive grasslands makes it an ideal habitat for a variety of fauna, around 53 species of mammals and over 400 birds.

 Bardia’s stars include the endangered Royal Bengal tiger and the vulnerable one-horned rhinoceros but there are plenty more elephants, black buck, swamp deer, and two species of crocodile.
 With patience and luck, visitors might also glimpse the rare Gangetic dolphin in the Karnali.

 At TransIndus we are committed to quality and determined to ensure every one of our clients enjoys the best holiday possible.
 Having lived or worked, and travelled extensively in their specialist countries, our consultants are experts whose advice can be depended on.
 To make an enquiry, call us on 0208 566 3739